-The LAFCO's established accounting control through formal adoption of an annual budget for the General Fund.
+The LAFCo established accounting control through formal adoption of an annual budget for the General Fund.
 The budget is prepared on a basis consistent with generally accepted accounting principles.
-The adopted budget can be amended by the LAFCO to change both appropriations and estimated revenues as unforeseen circumstances come to management's attention.
-Increases and decreases in revenue and appropriations and transfers between funds require LAFCO's's approval.
+The adopted budget can be amended by the LAFCo to change both appropriations and estimated revenues as unforeseen circumstances come to management's attention.
+Increases and decreases in revenue and appropriations and transfers between funds requires LAFCo approval.
 However, the Executive Officer may authorize changes within funds.
 Expenditures may not exceed total appropriations at the individual fund level.